Health-RI/health-ri-metadata/README.md

 [Dataset](https://www.w3.org/TR/vocab-dcat-3/#Class:Dataset "https://www.w3.org/TR/vocab-dcat-3/#Class:Dataset")
 ----------------------------------------------------------------------------------------------------------------

-A collection of data, published or curated by a single agent, and available for access or download in one or more representations.
+A meaningful collection of data, published or curated by a single organisation or individual, and available for access or download in one or more representations.

 ### Mandatory Properties